turbot/pipes-docs/docs/using/steampipe/snapshots.md

 ## Deleting Snapshots
 To delete a snapshot, click the trash can icon for the snapshot you wish to delete.

 You can also delete the snapshot directly from the snapshot itself.
-Click the gear icon at the top right to show the the properties panel, then click **Delete Snapshot**.
+Click the gear icon at the top right to show the properties panel, then click **Delete Snapshot**.

 You will be prompted to confirm deletion.